cuthbertLab/music21j/README.md

 Music21j
 =========

+**Music21j: An Interactive Framework for Musical Analysis**

-Copyright &copy;2013-14, Michael Scott Cuthbert and cuthbertLab, some rights reserved.
+Copyright &copy;2013-15, Michael Scott Cuthbert and cuthbertLab, some rights reserved.

 **Music21j** is a Javascript reinterpretation of the [Music21 Python] package, a toolkit for computer-aided musicology, now with intuitive HTML/Javascript